Graphite

 $label = $resource->label()

 Get a valid label for this resource, tries all of skos:prefLabel, rdfs:label, foaf:name, dct:title, dc:title, sioc:name.
+Returns "[NULL]" if no label is available.
+To alter or add to the list of relationships considered to be labels, see $graph->labelRelations($list) and $graph->addLabelRelation($list)

 $htmllink = $resource->link()